Li Qiang: Personal life

+Li's wife Lin Huan is a retired civil servant, who previously worked in the transportation bureau of the Zhejiang provincial government.
+The couple have one daughter (Li Ying) who studied in Australia.

 Unusual in senior Chinese politics, Li has emphasized his local identity, namely his ties to Wenzhou.
 He set up the World Wenzhounese Conference to encourage members of the global Wenzhounese diaspora to invest back in the city, and told the conference in 2013 that "I was born and bred a Wenzhounese" and "[t]he Wenzhounese spirit of daring to be the first and especially of strong entrepreneurship has always inspired and nourished me".

+In 2024, Li Qiang was named one of the 100 most influential people of 2024 by Time.